 Teenagers who have experienced sexual, physical or emotional trauma have a high risk of attempting or committing suicide.
 This is because they still carry the pain with them despite making it seems like everything’s fine on the outside.

 Signs that Your Teenager is Thinking About Suicide

 If you notice your child is withdrawing or giving you verbal cues like talking about suicide or a new preoccupation with death.
 These are all signals that your teenager is in trouble.
 Please stop and take action, this USA Today video discusses the signs and risks of teenager suicide.

-While some psychologists and psychiatrists may recommended antidepressants and other pharmaceuticals for suicidal teens, these can sometimes lead to addiction and dependency problems later in life.
-Therefore, the best way to help a suicidal teen is to get him or her the treatment he or she needs.
-After all, those under the age of 25 have shown to commit suicide at a higher rate than any other demographic.
+While some psychologists and psychiatrists may recommended antidepressants and other pharmaceuticals for suicidal teens.
+These can sometimes lead to addiction and dependency problems later in life.
+Therefore, the best way to help a suicidal teen is to get him or her the treatment he needs.
+After all, those under the age of 25 have shown to commit suicide at a higher rate than any other age group.
 Save your teen’s life.
 Reach out for help sooner rather than later.

 Suicide Prevention Resources:

 National Suicide Prevention Lifeline, 1-800-273-8255

 Suicide Resource Center (American Academy of Child & Adolescent Psychiatry)